RuiMSantosss/win32--Word-Game/README.md

 1.  **Header:** The process sends a `COMMAND_TYPE` enum (integer).
 2.  **Payload:** The process sends the specific `struct` associated with that command.

+Lifecycle & Safety
+The system implements Graceful Shutdown procedures:

+Player Exit: Sending :sair triggers an EXITGAME request.
+The server acknowledges this, allowing the client to unblock any pending ReadFile operations and close handles cleanly.

+Server Shutdown: If the administrator terminates the session, an EXPELLED broadcast is sent to all clients, forcing them to detach from resources and close instantly.

+Academic Context
+This project was developed for the "Operating Systems II" course (2024/2025) by a group of 2 students.

+Final Grade: 9.2 / 10

 **Command Types:**
 ```c
 typedef enum {